kammitama5/kammitama5.github.io/_posts/2018-5-18-Friday-May-18th.md

 - I'm really excited to start my new gig.
 It's my first foray into the tech industry, and I'll be working with a team.
 Plus, it will supplement my GSoC and RustReach experiences.
 These are 100 percent my focus right now.
 It's all I need and I'm really excited.
   I'm also excited to get one of those RFID badges with my photo on it. :D
+- Things are coming together for me, even though yeah..life is a hustle right now.
+The hustle is real!

 ## That's about it for now